ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 one of the two but can choose which one.
 For example, a TEEP Agent might choose ciphersuite 2 if it has hardware support for it.

+Any ciphersuites without confidentiality protection can only be added if the associated specification includes a discussion of security considerations and applicability, since manifests may carry sensitive information.
+For example, Section 6 of {{I-D.ietf-teep-architecture}} permits implementations that terminate transport security inside the TEE and if the transport security provides confidentiality then additional encryption might not be needed in the manifest for some use cases.
+For most use cases, however, manifest confidentiality will be needed to protect sensitive fields from the TAM as discussed in Section 9.8 of {{I-D.ietf-teep-architecture}}.

 # Security Considerations {#security}

 This section summarizes the security considerations discussed in this